Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Volcanic eruptions}

-We composite pre-industrial tropical eruptions larger than Pinatubo, i.e., eruptions with a volcanic stratospheric sulfur injection (VSSI) of at least 7.5 Tg~S and a latitude below 30\textdegree.
-If a second eruption with a VSSI $>$ 1 Tg~S occurs within the composite window, we remove all data following that second eruption to capture the undisturbed response.
-Eruption dates, latitude, and VSSI are taken from the eVolv2k dataset~\citep{Toohey2017}, which is derived from ice core records.
+We composite pre-industrial tropical eruptions with a volcanic stratospheric sulfur injection (VSSI) of at least $9\,\mathrm{Tg\ S}$ (similar to Mt.
+Pinatubo in 1991) and a latitude equatorward of 30\textdegree.
+For volcanic events within 10 years of each other, we only use the second eruption.
+Eruption dates, latitude, and VSSI are taken from the eVolv2k version 4 database~\citep{Toohey2017,Sigl2024}, which is derived from ice core records.

-There is a clear global cooling signal, albeit with large scatter, peaking one to two years after the eruption at $-0.15$ \textdegree C (NH: $-0.22$ \textdegree C, SH: $-0.09$ \textdegree C) and fully recovering after 10--15 years (Fig.~\ref{fig:composite_volcano}).
-The stronger NH cooling, particularly in summer (Fig.~S12a), is possibly due to proxy distribution and seasonality, but model simulations also suggests a hemispherically asymmetric response~\citep{Pauling2021}.
-The OHC300 is reduced by 22 ZJ after five years, although most heat is lost in the first two years after the eruption.
-This heat loss is driven by enhanced RSR (up to $+0.7$ W~m$^{-2}$), counteracted by a small reduction in OLR (up to $-0.3$ W~m$^{-2}$).
-This leads to a negative EEI of up to $-0.4$ W~m$^{-2}$, which approximately aligns with the rate of OHC loss.
-Most OHC is lost over the north Atlantic and the equatorial west Pacific (Fig.~S13).
-EEI becomes positive after 5--10 years, coinciding with the recovery of OHC.
-Time scales for sea ice expansion are similar to those of surface temperature, and there is no discernible impact on ENSO (Fig.~S12), consistent with the analysis of \citet{Zhu2022}.
-Compared to coupled-model simulations, the volcanic response in all fields is damped and lagged (Fig.~S14).
+There is a clear global cooling signal, albeit with large scatter across individual eruptions, peaking one to two years after the eruption at $-0.17\,^\circ\mathrm{C}$ (NH: $-0.24\,^\circ\mathrm{C}$, SH: $-0.12\,^\circ\mathrm{C}$) on average and fully recovering after 10--15 years (Fig.~\ref{fig:composite_volcano}).
+The stronger NH cooling, particularly in summer (Fig.~S15a), is possibly due to proxy distribution and seasonality, but model simulations also suggest a hemispherically asymmetric response~\citep{Pauling2021}.
+Cooling is within the spread of the proxy reconstruction and model composite by \citet{He2026}.
+OHC300 is reduced by around $25\,\mathrm{ZJ}$ on average, most rapidly during the first two years after the eruption.
+This heat loss is coincident with enhanced RSR (up to $+0.8\,\mathrm{W\,m^{-2}}$), a small reduction in OLR (up to $-0.6\,\mathrm{W\,m^{-2}}$) and negative EEI of up to $-0.2\,\mathrm{W\,m^{-2}}$.
+EEI becomes positive after 3--5 years, and the OHC recovers over the course of a decade.
+Sea-ice expansion has a temporal response similar to surface temperature, and there is no discernible impact on ENSO (Fig.~S15), consistent with other reconstructions and models~\citep{He2026,Zhu2022,Dee2020,Dee2022}.
+Compared to coupled-model simulations, the volcanic response in all fields is muted and time-lagged (Fig.~S16).
+Relative to the reconstruction, model-simulated cooling is three times larger, and tTOA radiation anomalies are 10--20 times larger.

-Multiple large eruptions spaced a few years to a decade apart can initiate periods of prolonged OHC loss (Fig.~S15, and colored line in Fig.~\ref{fig:composite_volcano}b; \citealp{Gupta2018}).
-For example, the 1693 and 1695 eruptions caused a 10-year period of OHC loss.
-After a loss of 55 ZJ, the recovery took 40 years due to five additional, smaller eruptions.
+Multiple large eruptions spaced a few years apart can initiate periods of prolonged OHC loss (Fig.~S17; \citealp{Gupta2018}).
+For example, the 1693 and 1695 eruptions caused a decade of OHC loss, peaking at $70\,\mathrm{ZJ}$ (green line in Fig.~\ref{fig:composite_volcano}b).
+The recovery from these two eruptions took 30 years due to five additional, smaller eruptions.